Uncategorized

-Jim McCarty is the renowned drummer from The Yardbirds who is respected worldwide for his innovative drumming style which he introduced into music in the ‘60s on hits such as “For Your Love”, “Heart Full Of Soul”, “Evil Heated You”, “Shapes of Things” and “Over Under Sideways Down” – all of which were UK Top 10 hits.
+Jim McCarty is the renowned drummer from The Yardbirds, respected worldwide for his innovative drumming style, which he introduced into music in the ’60s on hits such as “For Your Love,” “Heart Full Of Soul,” “Evil Hearted You,” “Shapes of Things,” and “Over Under Sideways Down” – all of which were UK Top 10 hits.

 What inspired you to start playing music?
 Do you recall the first song you ever learned to play?

-Can you elaborate the formation of The Yardbirds?
+Can you elaborate on the formation of The Yardbirds?

 The Yardbirds were formed really by the amalgamation of two bands.
 The Metropolis Blues Quartet, a country blues band formed by Paul Samwell-Smith and Keith Relf, and another band comprising myself with Top Topham and Chris Dreja.
 We would all hang out in a pub in Kingston, Surrey called the Crown.

-Looking back, what was the highlight of your time in the band?
-Which songs are you most proud of?
-Where and when was your most memorable gig?
+Looking back, what was the absolute highlight of your time in the band?

 Looking back I always think the best time for the band was 1966 when we first went to the US.
 We had already had some US hits – “For Your Love” and “Heart Full of Soul” being two of them, and we got great receptions everywhere we played.

-You became the only member of the band to appear in all of its incarnations.
-What’s your favorite line-up?
-Was it difficult to get that energy back when the line-up changed?
+You were the only band member to be in every one of its incarnations.
+That’s quite a feat!
+So, what was your favorite lineup to play with, and was it difficult to recapture that energy each time the lineup changed?

 It was the line-up with Jeff Beck, Paul Samwell-Smith, Keith Relf, Chris Dreja and me.
 We went in to Chess recording studios in Chicago and recorded “Shapes Of Things”.
 A song we had got together on the road.
 This was our best song and the best time for the band.
 We did a great performance in a small club in Hollywood where everything “clicked”.
 Another memorable performance was also in 1966, when we played a tour with the Stones and Ike and Tina Turner.
 We had Jeff and Jimmy Page firing on all cylinders Just before the Stones were due on, and the crowd didn’t stop shouting for more.
 This was at Cardiff.
 The Jeff Beck line-up was my favourite chemistry wise, and when we had the 4-piece with Jimmy Page we never quite had the creative capacity, even though we were still tight on stage (Yardbirds 68).

-Which album gave your the most joy to record it?
+Which album gave you the most joy to record?

 The best fun album recording was Roger The Engineer – recorded in London in 1966.
 It was the first time we had set out to do a studio album and we had a lot of fun writing new songs plus adapting some of our live songs for the studio.

-You issued a single with Keith Relf under the moniker “Together”.
-Next step was formation of Renaissance with Keith Relf along with John Hawken, Louis Cennamo and Relf’s sister Jane Relf.
-What can you tell us about formation of Renaissance?
-Was there a certain concept behind it?
+You issued a single with Keith Relf under the moniker “Together,” and the next step was the formation of Renaissance.
+You were joined by Keith Relf, John Hawken, Louis Cennamo, and Relf’s sister, Jane Relf.
+Can you tell us more about how Renaissance came together?
+Was there a certain concept behind its formation?

 Renaissance came about when Keith and myself were advised by our new manager, John Michel, to form a band in order to go out on the road to play our songs.
 We had no concept, except after we had jammed together on some of our ideas.
 John Hawken started to play some Beethoven on the piano which we loved as an idea, and used that in other songs we were developing.

-Your debut was issued on Island Records in 1969 and it sounded completely different from Yardbirds’ material.
-Who were the band’s major influences?
+Your debut album, issued on Island Records in 1969, sounded completely different from The Yardbirds’ material.
+Who were the band’s major influences at that time?

 We got Jane Relf in as Keith and I had played with the Stone Poneys in the US and quite liked Linda Ronstadt.
 Also influenced by “Hair” and other eclectic influences.

-May I ask what was the main reason for you to leave the band?
+Could you tell us about the main reason you decided to leave the band?

 I left the band because of a big misconception.
 I thought I could just take a “back seat” carrying on writing songs without performing!
 I did carry on writing some songs for the new line-up, but eventually lost touch with them.
 Micky Dunford, the guitar player started to write songs with Betty Thatcher, a poet from Cornwall with whom I had originally collaborated with.